vjgaur/Defi-Blockchain-Application/test/README.md

+Project Brief:

 DApp Development using - Smart Contracts - Solidity, Web3, React, Mocha, Ethereum Blockchain Programming for Front-end

+This is a Token staking and Widthdrawal Dapp application where a investor can stake his token and gets rewards for it and also can widthdraw tokens at any point of time.
+The application interacts with Metamask Wallet for deposit and widthdrawal token on Ethereum Testnet.

-List of Technologies, Languages, Framework and Libraries used in this project :
+List of Technologies, Languages, Framework and Libraries are used in this project -

 Solidity

 Ethereum Blockchain